AdobeDocs/experience-manager-65.de-DE/help/assets/asset-templates.md

    ![chlimage_1-126](assets/chlimage_1-331.png)

 1. In the [!UICONTROL Configure Template] screen, specify a name for the collateral.
 Geben Sie optional Tags an, die jeweils geeignet sind.
 If you want to export the output in PDF format, select **[!UICONTROL Acrobat (.PDF)]**.
-Standardmäßig wird das Material im JPG- und InDesign-Format exportiert.
+By default, the collateral is exported in JPG and [!DNL InDesign] format.
 To change the display thumbnail for the multi-page collateral, click **[!UICONTROL Change Thumbnail]**.

    ![chlimage_1-127](assets/chlimage_1-332.png)